backstage/backstage/docs/plugins/composability.md

 Now let's assume that we want to link from the `BarPage` to the `FooPage`.
-Before the introduction of the new composability system, we would do this by importing the `fooPageRouteRef` from the `fooPlugin`.
+Before the introduction of the new composability system, we would do this by importing the `fooPageRouteRef` exported by the `fooPlugin`.
 This created an unnecessary dependency on the plugin, and also provided little flexibility in allowing the app to tie plugins together, with the links instead being dictated by the plugins themselves.
 To solve this, we introduce `ExternalRouteRef`s.
 Much